Drake

 class Integrator< T >

-An integrator for a continuous vector input.
+A continuous-time integrator for a vector input.
 More...

 class LinearSystem< T >